colebolebole/SiNodeWeb/README.md

-# SiPyWeb-Rewritten | SiPyWeb but with a new fresh look & experience
+SiNodeWeb| SiPyWeb but with a new fresh look & experience
 ---
 Prerequisites